san13692/location-service/README.md

 # Nearby Locations API

-This Spring Boot Application utilizes Here API's to fetch nearby attractions based on Users Location input
+This Spring Boot Application utilizes Here API's to fetch nearby attractions based on Users Location input.
+We are using Caching, ControllerAdvice for error handling,Junit for small testing and Swagger for contracts.Calls made are Async and caching is set to evict after 1 min.
 ## Running the Application

 1- We need to generate API key and Oauth token from Here APi website [HERE](https://developer.here.com/projects/) .